shubhamkriitr/road_segmentation/README.md

 - Class `VanillaDataLoaderUtil` returns training, validation, and test data loaders for the training pipeline
 - Data loaders are created from dataset class `CILRoadSegmentationDataset`
 - Default configurations load the dataset from the `data` directory.
 This can be modified through the `data_root_dir` attribute in the config.
-- `CILRoadSegmentationDataset` performs several transforms such as normalizing the images and (for training data) applies rotation, and horizontal and vertical flips as data augmentation.
+- `CILRoadSegmentationDataset` performs several transforms such as normalizing the images and (for training data) applies rotation, and horizontal and vertical flips as data augmentation, implemented in classes `SegRotationTransform`, `SegHorizontalFlip`, and `SegVerticalFlip`.

 ### Models